 First of all, lets face it – you’re not made of money.
 In reality, most of us aren’t.
-But, often in our 20s it is hard to pair reality with our expectations.
-Making little changes in your normal routine can make a big different in your spending!
+But, often in our younger years, it is hard to pair reality with our expectations.
+Making little changes in your normal routine can make a big difference in your spending!
 Here are some tips to help you change and monitor your finances while abroad.

 1. Your first apartment

 Whether or not this is your first time living on your own, moving out to a different country with a different culture comes with its own set of “pleasant” surprises.
 Whether it be the ‘never-seems-to-be-enough-hot-water’ shower situation, problems with your ‘location, location, location’ or simply just the ‘But I thought I just paid rent!?’ issue – That first apartment abroad is an experience in itself.

-· My first suggestion is get to know the city you now call home.
-Pull out a city street map, along with the map of the cities metro.
-If you’re working, or in school you need to make sure you are looking for apartments in practical areas for your needs.
-Cab, metro and bus fares add up by the end of the month!
+· Our first suggestion is to get to know the city you now call home.
+Pull out a city street map, along with the map of the city metro.
+If you are here to work or to study, you need to make sure you are looking for apartments in practical areas suited for your morning commute.
+Cab, metro and bus fares can really add up by the end of the month!

-· For Madrid specifically – If you are interested in a place outside of the city centre you should check out the typical student areas: Moncola, Arguelles, La Latina and Malsana – these neighbourhoods are outside of the centre, but not too far outside.
+· For Madrid specifically – If you are interested in a place outside of the city centre, you should check out the typical student areas: Moncloa, Arguelles, La Latina and Malasaña.
+These neighborhoods are outside of the central city centre, but not too far outside.
 Try avoid the high-end expensive areas like Barrio Salamanca and most places surrounding Retiro Park.

-· Finally, though its not luxurious – the more the better!
-Splitting that monthly rent with 3 people is better than 2, and splitting it with 4 others is even better than 3!
+· Although its not luxurious – the more the better!
+Splitting that monthly rent with 3 people is better than 2, and splitting it with 4 people is even better than 3!
 Its not the dream…but it will make all the difference.
 Plus, you will get the chance to meet new people and (hopefully) make long-lasting friends!

-One of the amazing things about Spanish and European culture in general, is the outlook on social life.
-If they could have it, locals would be out for dinner and drinking cerveza every night of the week!
+One of the amazing things about Spanish and European culture is the outlook on social life.
+If they could have it their way, locals would be out for dinner and drinking cerveza every night of the week!
 So, when in Rome…right?
-Most newcomers to abroad living will be overwhelmed by the freedom and the nightlife of Madrid, and by the end of the week they may find themselves looking at their wallet thinking “But how did I spend it all already?”
+Most newcomers abroad will be overwhelmed by the freedom and the nightlife of Madrid, and by the end of the week they may find themselves looking at their wallet thinking “But how did I spend it all already?”

-· As for saving money once at the club, do your research on the ‘student’ and ‘international’ events happening around the city.
+· In terms of saving money at the club, do your research beforehand on the ‘student’ and ‘international’ events happening around the city.
 Some bars charge ridiculous prices for drinks (especially if they do not charge you an entry fee).
 Don’t stretch your pennies when there are student oriented events and bars around the city where prices are made especially for people on a budget.
 Here at CityLife, we offer different nightlife events all throughout the week for people just like you!
 Check out the official Nightlife Madrid website for more information on events like F*ckin’ Mondays, College Nights, Party Animals, and more!

-· Finally, you will notice yourself being approached by countless people offering you “The deal of the night” – these are PR’s who want to fill up their clubs.
+· On a night out, you will notice yourself being approached by countless people offering you “The deal of the night” – these are PR’s who want to fill up their clubs.
 You will become easily frustrated with them and eventually not even listen to their deals.
 I say, give them a chance!
-Just listen to what they are offering if you have no plans for the night, some sound better than they are, but others are actually a pretty decent deal!
-Once you learn a few things, you will be able to turn their offers in your favour!
+Just listen to what they are offering if you have no plans for the night.
+Some sound better than they are, but others are actually pretty decent deals!
+Once you get the hang of it, you will be able to make their offers work in your favor!

-It can be difficult to accommodate yourself to a completely new way of living, I come from a place covered in shopping malls, and one-stop-shops that have everything you could ever need.
-Well, Europe is just not like this – you’ll have to make 2 or 3 stops on your way home if you need groceries, toothpaste, medicine and a new pair of shoes.
-You will grow to like it, and you will also have to confront your spending habits head-on.
+It can be difficult to accommodate yourself to a completely new way of living.
+If you come from a country where giant superstores with everything you may possible need are the norm (can I get a Wal-Mart?), then get ready for a culture shock.
+Here in Spain, expect to make 2 or 3 stop on your way home if you need different items such as groceries, toothpaste, medicine, or a new pair of shoes.
+You will eventually grow to like the excessive genre of stores, but you will also have to confront your spending habits head-on.

 · Luckily, supermarkets in Madrid are quite affordable, with the added bonus of most things being fresh and not frozen.
-I often go once a week to pick up my fresh foods and everything you need for the next 7 days.
-This prevents food from going bad before you get to it, and also allows you to learn how to make the most of your weekly food “portions”
+Try making a grocery stop once a week to pick up fresh foods and everything you need for the next 7 days.
+This prevents food from going bad before you get to it, and also allows you to learn how to make the most of your weekly food “portions”.

-· Keep in mind that Sol and many other city centers are laid out for the tourists – this means that they are set up to draw you in to spend your money.
-Be wise; don’t randomly go into the ZARA or the H&M that has so many cool new things for you to buy.
-It is a good idea to allow yourself some freedom to splurge every now and then, try to only do so when it is planned.
+· Keep in mind that Sol and many other city centers are especially designed for the tourists.
+This means that they are set up to draw you in so that you spend your money.
+Be wise; don’t randomly go into ZARA or H&M if you “just don’t feel like going home”.
+Warning: that’s how it starts!
+While it’s okay to allow yourself some freedom to splurge every now and then, try to only do so when it is planned.
 That way, you can enjoy a whole afternoon of shopping and are not surprised by the empty wallet when you get home.
 Remember: SPONTANEOUS SHOPPING IS NOT YOUR FRIEND!!
+But Primark sure is.

-· Explore your new home, your neighbourhood, and the little shops that surround it.
-You might find that the smaller local shops are more affordable, and have items in it that no one back home will have (come on, you know that’s cool!)
+· Explore your new home, your neighborhood, and the little shops that surround it.
+You might find that the smaller, local shops are more affordable, and have items that no one back home will have (dress to impress, not dress to blend in).

 Being on a budget may not seem fun, but its something you must do to survive in this new, independent world.
 Before you know it, budgeting will just be part of your normal lifestyle, and it won’t seem like extra work at all!
-You can do it, and you will!
-Don’t panic, don’t stress, enjoy your time abroad and remember that SOMETIMES it is ok to spoil yourself.
+You can do it, and you will.
+Don’t panic, don’t stress, enjoy your time abroad and remember that SOMETIMES it is okay to spoil yourself.